rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

     expected.

-The bulk of the Detailed Design is dedicated to mitigating that second observation, in order to reduce the expected number of surprises for Rust programmers.
-The main idea for this mitigation is the addition of one or more lints that report to the user when an side-effectful early-drop will be implicitly injected into the code, and suggest to them that they revise their code to remove the implicit injection (e.g. by explicitly dropping the path in question, or by re-establishing the drop obligation on the other control-flow paths, or by rewriting the code to put in a manual drop-flag via
+The bulk of the Detailed Design is dedicated to mitigating that second observation, in order to reduce the number of surprises for Rust programmers.
+The main idea for this mitigation is the addition of one or more lints that report to the user when an side-effectful early-drop will be implicitly injected into the code, and suggest to them that they revise their code to remove the implicit `drop` injection (e.g. by explicitly dropping the path in question, or by re-establishing the drop obligation on the other control-flow paths, or by rewriting the code to put in a manual drop-flag via